2nd conference 2018

 About his recent awards for research group, he won the 2016 ESHRE Basic Science oral communication prize: ‘ABVD chemotherapy for lymphoma affects number and morphology of primordial follicles in the adolescent and adult ovary.’

-Christina Bergh is Professor Obstetrics and Gynecology with focus on Evidence Based Medicine at the Göteborg University in Sweden.
-She is also Head of the Health Technology Assessment unit in Västra Götaland and Head of the National Quality Registry of Assisted Reproduction in Sweden.
+Specialist in Obstetrics and Gynecology since 1985, defended her thesis, dealing with human follicular development 1993.
+Professor Obstetrics and Gynecology with focus on Evidence Based Medicine, 2009 Inst of Clinical Sciences, Sahlgrenska Academy, Göteborg University, Sweden.
+Head of the Health Technology Assessment unit, Västra Götaland and Head of the National Quality Registry of Assisted Reproduction in Sweden.
+Have been supervising 10 PhD doctors.

-Her thesis was on “Growth hormone and growth factors as modulators of human follicular function” and her main research areas are Quality and safety in assisted reproduction technology, Single embryo transfer, Children follow up after ART, Embryo selection, Obesity in ART, Quality of care.
+Main research area: Quality and safety in assisted reproduction technology, Single embryo transfer, Children follow up after ART, Embryo selection, Obesity in ART, Quality of care.
+174 original publications and systematic reviews/reviews.

 Siladitya Bhattacharya is Professor of Reproductive Medicine and Fertility and Director of the Institute of Applied Health Sciences at the University of Aberdeen.